Nobody said it was easy,

 Gregory let the memory fall away as he found himself studying the weaving patterns from inside a lantern's housing just ahead.
 He watched the blue tinged leaf shaped fire flamed dance in twisted life when suddenly, a noise startled him.
 A loud thud accompanied with a roaring cry filled the empty spaces around him.
 It had come from an adjacent meeting street just ahead.

 He began to walk faster, aware of his limited range of motion but nevertheless quickly stumbled around the corner.
 A gasping and disoriented body met him.
 His only companion on this quiet street.
 He approached with reserve, not wanting to startle a fright and reached down with his left hand to try and steady the person crouched at his feet.
-"Stay calm, stay calm.
-What has happened?"
+"Be calm child.
+You are safe, what has happened?"
 Gregory bent down further, dropping his cane to the cobbled street and placed a hand to the shoulder of the stranger.

 The relenting gasping continued as a face slowly surfaced and groggily stared up at him.
 "Dear god child."
-Gregory nearly collapsed as he stared back into Ashley's blue eyes.
+Gregory nearly collapsed at the site of his grand daughter.

 Ashley's blue eyes were entirely unfocused and unnaturally dilated.
-He could tell this much from the soft light of the street lanterns.
+He could tell this much from the soft yellow glow from the street lanterns.
 Ashley's labored breathing was loud and automatically erratic, and she clawed and reached her arms out unconsciously as if to draw air back to fill her lungs.

 Gregory could see her nails were long and black, vampiric like.
 He had seen his before, in Nikola.
 "My dear," his voice increasingly frantic.
 Gregory kneeling beside her, was lost in absolute confusion as he watched his granddaughter fight to find breaths right in front of him.
 He could not fathom how she was there, in Hollow Earth.
 But that was the least of his worries.

-Ashley's blue eyes slowly rolled up into her head, slipping her into unconsciousness.
+Ashley's pupil's kept their unusual black dilation, slowly rolled up into her head slipping her into unconsciousness.
 Her breathes remained loud as her autonomic response took over once again as her body ached for the life supply of oxygen.
 Ashley's body was slumped at his feet, and on her side.
 Gregory knew he had to get her off the streets, and fast.

-"Alright, I am going to help you, we are going to find out was has happened."
+"Alright, I am going to help you," he promised through a shaky breath.
+"We are going to find out was has happened."
 Gregory was doing his best to keep his fears from keeping his own body from collapsing down, motionless onto the street corner.
 He knew he could not pick his granddaughter up with his injured leg, so he did his best to gently pull her to his front door.
 With one hand on his cane, and one hand clinging to her black collar, he made his way warily to his door across the street.

 There inside Gregory had Ashley safely inside his home free from prying eyes.
 He had brought her to the glass elevator and to the top floor of his building, into his library.
 As a scientist and medical doctor it was the safest place Ashley could be.
 Second only, at her home, in her mother's care.